 *please note that this post contains images of famine that some might be sensitive too

 Tuesday morning I woke up and went about my day as normal.
 That night, Luca and I sat ourselves in front of the TV, turned on YouTube and opened a packet of biscuits his mum had given us during our recent trip to Italy.
-Biting into this little slice of heaven, I was immediately transported to my childhood, with the flavours tasting exactly like barley sugar.
+Biting into this little slice of heaven, I was immediately transported to my childhood, with it’s flavour reminding me of barley sugar.
 But no sooner had my thoughts been of this delicious treat, that they were of something far more serious.
 Famine.

-My memories of eating barley sugar went hand in hand with my participation in the 40 Hour Famine event run by World Vision.
-My primary school encourage us as students to participate in the event, to give up food for 40 hours in order to understand what hunger feels likes.
-I remember having 40 Hour Famine slumber parties with my girlfriends, watching movies and gossiping, whilst encouraging each other to last the full 40 hours.
+My memories of eating barley sugar went hand in hand with my participation in the 40 Hour Famine run by World Vision.
+My primary school encourage us each year to participate in the event, to give up food for 40 hours in order to understand what hunger feels likes.
+I remember having 40 Hour Famine slumber parties with my friends, watching movies, gossiping, whilst trying to survive on one piece of barley sugar every two hours.

-After having a massive bowl of pasta for dinner, cake for dessert and later on the biscuit from Italy, I began to think about the food choices I was making and how so many individuals don’t have the luxury of dinner, dessert and late night snacks.
-So putting the half eaten packet of biscuits away, I made the decision to walk in someone else’s shoes for 40 hours.
+After having a massive bowl of pasta for dinner, cake for dessert and then the biscuits from Italy, I began to think about the food choices I was making and how so many individuals don’t have the luxury of dinner, dessert and late night snacks as I do.
+So putting the half eaten packet of biscuits away, I made an impromptu decision to walk in someone else’s shoes for 40 hours.
 I was going to begin the 40 Hour Famine.

 I’ve wanted to write about famine for a while now, but I wanted it to come from an honest and authentic place.
-So what better way to do that than to write about my own experience.
-The program states that you are allowed to drink water and tea, as well as have 1-2 barley sugar lollies every 2-4 hours.
+So what better way to do that than to write about my own experiences.
+The program states that you’re allowed to drink water and tea, as well as have 1-2 barley sugar every 2-4 hours.
 Being a last minute decision, I wasn’t prepared and had zero barley sugar in the house.
 But thinking about it now, that made the experience even more real.
-Individuals experiencing famine don’t often get warning and they can’t always prepare and stock up on certain items.
+Individuals experiencing hunger don’t often get warning and they can’t always prepare and stock up on certain items.
 It can happen in an instant as a result of a natural disaster, a drought, individual circumstance or from the poor economy of a country.

 9.00 am (29.5 hours to go)